peter-evans/create-or-update-comment/README.md

 A GitHub action to create or update an issue or pull request comment.

-This action was created to help facilitate a GitHub Actions "ChatOps" solution in conjunction with [slash-command-dispatch](https://github.com/peter-evans/slash-command-dispatch) action.

 ## Usage

 ### Add a comment to an issue or pull request